ajayr4j/ajayr4j.github.io/_posts/2021-03-15-SaaS-Metrics.md

 - LTV > 3 X CAC
 - Months to recover the spent CAC < 12-18 months(Important for Capital Efficiency)
 - With the LTV:CAC draw a comparison between the VAR and VSB segment, which ever has a better ratio invest sales force towards that
-- Churn rate per month should be less than 20%
+- Customer/Dollar Churn rate per month should be less than 20%
 - Customer Success:
   - Negative Churn = Revenue from existing customers > Revenue lost from churning customers
-  - Analyise customer feedback, tickets related to them
+  - Analyise customer feedback, if possible analyse the tickets of customer support to get an idea of issues that come in and turn around time of the issues
 - Cusomer Churn vs Dollar Churn:
   - This metric should be analysed, invest sales and marketing resources into the type of client that brings in good amount of money, than
 - The product should be repeatable, scalable and profitable